School Mental Health Leadership Programme

 What is the cost?

-This course has been approved for full DfE funding.
+This course has been assured for full DfE funding.
 The cost of the programme is £950 + VAT, which for eligible schools can be fully reclaimed plus an additional £250 to contribute towards any cover or resources needed.

 How is it delivered?